vendasta/marketplace-documentation/docs/Guides/miniOrange_sp_guide.md

 	exit;
 }
 ```
-*The above function will pull the account_id from the Entry Route, build the miniOrange IDP login link, and use it to generate the OAuth Authorization url.
-Then finally redirect to the Authorization url.

 MiniOrange does have [a filter](https://developers.miniorange.com/docs/oauth/wordpress/client/wordpress-hooks) for altering the Authorization URL in flight.
 However, they suggest for Vendasta's use case that their Identity Provider Initiated SSO should be utilized.